 The history of tourmaline reflects its ability to masquerade as other gems.
 In the 1554 a Spanish conquistador in Brazil discovered a green tourmaline crystal and mistook it for an emerald.
 It wasn’t until the 1800s that gemologists recognized tourmaline as a mineral species.
 Until then tourmaline was often mistaken for other gemstones, including emeralds, rubies, and sapphires, depending upon the color.
 Since then tourmaline has also been mined in America, in both California and Maine, as well as in Madagascar and Afghanistan.
 Tourmaline is believed to bring peace to its wearer.

 Caring for Tourmaline Jewelry

 Rating at 7 or 7.5 on the Mohs scale of hardness, tourmaline has fair durability.
 It isn’t damaged by light exposure or by everyday chemicals, but heat can change its color and in extreme cases even lead it to fracture.
 You should clean tourmaline jewelry with warm water and gentle soap, and don’t use ultrasonic or steam cleaners.

 Selecting and Wearing October Birthstones

 Selecting or designing jewelry based on birthstone is loving and meaningful.
 Thinking of celebrating a birth, engagement, wedding, or other occasion or milestone with an October birthstone?
 Consider setting a loose opal or tourmaline into a ring or a pendant for a special gift.
-Or, if you like the idea of jewelry with a romantic past, opt for an antique tourmaline ring for a hand-selected piece from the past with endless hope for the future.
+Or, if you like the idea of jewelry with a romantic past, opt for an antique ring featuring one of these gorgeous gemstones.